fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 * Space + Time: If the dataset contains both space and time, visualize both of these attributes.
 For instance, are temporal trends different when considering different regions?

 * Distributions: If your dataset has a numerical column, aggregate the data to compute distributions, considering potentially interesting spatial and temporal subsets of the data.

+* Comparison: Select two subsets of the data (e.g., two regions, two time ranges), and compare them.

+Make sure you choose appropriate channels and visual marks when plotting the data in all subtasks.

 ---